 One of the challenges in cancer research is the high level of genetic complexity and tumour heterogeneity.
-Research that generates detailed information about the genetic profile of each individual tumour will further our understanding and may be used in the future to guide treatment strategies1.
+Detailed information about the genetic profile of each individual tumour may help guide treatment strategies1.
 NGS has enabled the simultaneous study of multiple mutations in high-penetrance cancer predisposition genes.
 However, tissue biopsies are typically archived as formalin-fixed, paraffin embedded (FFPE) blocks which can significantly compromise the quality and amount of nucleic acids available for genomics research.